opentensor/developer-docs/docs/index.md

 - **Miners**&mdash;Work to produce digital commodities.
 See [Validating and Mining](./subnets/checklist-for-validating-mining).
 - **Validators**&mdash;Evaluate the quality of miners' work.
 See [Validating and Mining](./subnets/checklist-for-validating-mining)
-- **Subnet**&mdash;eators - Manage the incentive mechanisms that specify the work miners and validate must perform and evaluate, respectively.
+- **Subnet Creators**&mdash;Manage the incentive mechanisms that specify the work miners and validate must perform and evaluate, respectively.
 See [Create a Subnet](./subnets/create-a-subnet)
 - **Stakers**&mdash;TAO holders can support specific validators by staking TAO to them.
 See [Staking and Delegation](./staking-and-delegation).

 :::tip Browse the subnets